logo elektroda

 Interrogating the text display

-Unfortunately, full support for the text display would require emulation of the UART along with reading its send register.
+Unfortunately, full support for text display would require emulation of the UART along with reading its register used to send data.
 For now, we'll keep it simple and just capture the printf function itself.
 In Ghidra, it is easy to trace it because its argument is a character string:

 Running a simple MIPS emulator in Python for ALI M3801 firmware (Hello World)